Juan José Arévalo: Works

 He is the author of a scathing allegorical short story "The Shark and the Sardines," published in 1956.
 In 1963 he published a sequel entitled "Anti-Communism in Latin America".

+Death

+Dr. Arévalo Bermejo died in October 1990 in a hospital in Guatemala City at the age of 86, and was buried in Taxisco, Santa Rosa.
+He was the only president to receive a state funeral.